activereports/WebSamples15/JsViewerSamples/JSViewer_CORS/CORS.Server/readme.md

 To debug the sample and then run it, press F5 or select **Debug → Start Debugging**.
 To run the sample without debugging, press Ctrl+F5 or select **Debug → Start Without Debugging**.

+## Changing the client url

+The client url is specified in the web.config as value of custom header "Access-Control-Allow-Origin".